mrkkrp/ace-popup-menu/README.md

 (setq ace-popup-menu-show-pane-header t)
 ```

-This variable can be changed via “customize” interface too.
+This variable can be changed via the “customize” interface as well.

 This package is built on top
 of [`avy-menu`](https://github.com/mrkkrp/avy-menu), see its customization